Yabdil/Javascript_stuffs/README.md

 # Javascripts
-Repo for Javascripts stuff
+Repo for Javascript stuffs
-In this repo, i will produce some usefull webgis manipulation functions
+In this repo, i will provide some usefull WEBGIS manipulation functions